nick41991/cs423Compiler/Design_Document.md

  - Many placeholders hold single numbers or variables currently.
 This can be optimized later with constant folding and propagation.

  For samples of the IR, please see files ending in "_IR_Sample" in the folder SampleOutputs

+## Back End Design and Overview
+### Current Status
+- See language specification for features implemented in the backend.
+- The back end produces assembly code given an intermediate representation.
+- The back end reads lines of the IR one at a time.
+- The back end generates assembly code for each line, the main function, switch_state(), for doing this switches states based on what it reads.
+- This allows the back end to structure the code in blocks, via nesting states.
+- Memory is managed by the MemoryManager class.
+This class monitors variable locations both in registers, managed by RegisterManager, and the stack, managed by StackManager.
+	- The RegisterManager employs a LRU algorithm for general allocation, copying registers' contents to memory before giving the register over to the variable that needs it.
+There is also a function in place which demands a specific register.
+This function is only currently used for the niche of division.

+#### Issues with Compiler
+- Due to time constraints, several features are not implemented
+	- Function calls
+		- Functions themselves compile, however, the calling conventions are not implemented and thus they can not be called.
+The compiler will produce code with unknown behavior when function calls exist.
+	- While loops
+	- Optimization
+		- As it is, the IR is extremely unoptimized.
+As such, this leads to a lot of unnecessary memory operations and variable assignments in the back end.